 It is to be noted that only some EESS missions may be able to migrate to the higher frequency for TT&C. And also these ones may still need using the bands 2025 – 2110 MHz and 2200-2290 MHz during LEOP (Launch and Early Orbital Phase) and in case of emergency.
 Nevertheless a new EESS allocation would allow limiting the use of these very crowded bands at 2 GHz in a way similar to what is done for many telecommunications satellites.

-Radio Services concerned: EESS, SRS, FS and MS
+Radio Services concerned: Earth Exploration-Satellite Service, Space Research Service, Fixed Service and Mobile Service

 Indication of possible difficulties: None.
 Sharing scenarios appear not critical but need confirmation